1. Those who got right on it updated their policies and sent out emails to their followers

 Sorry, can you explain to me what the GDPR is again?

-So if you’re a small business (or a huge business!), you need to get this stuff sorted ASAP.
-Or like, yesterday.
+Basically, if you’re a small business (or a huge business!), you need to get this stuff sorted yesterday.

 I don’t live in Europe.
 Does this still apply to my business?